Why Not Take A Look On The Bright Side?

 - Changing the way you look at things can make a massive difference because it will make you start seeing the bigger picture, and you’ll be able to notice between the things that are important compared to the things that are not.

 - On the bright side of every situation, there is always something good to be found.
 If a door is closed, a window is often opened.
-Things that will happen will never last forever, which can ultimately be a good or bad thing, depending on your point of view.
+Things that will happen will never last forever, which can ultimately be a good or bad thing, depending on your perspective.

 God Gives Us All We Need In Life To Help Us Look On The Brighter Side!